1,001 Sayings and Deeds of the Prophet

 The Prophet said, "One can ride the mortgaged animal because of what one spends on it, and one can drink the milk of a milch animal as long as it is mortgaged."

-God's Messenger was not shy of offering binding advice on anything that had to do with sex, including how many days a newly married man should spend with a bride who is a virgin and one who isn't.
+Muhammad was not shy about offering binding advice on anything that had to do with sex, including how many days a newly married man should spend with a bride who is a virgin, and one who is not.

 The tradition, (of the Prophet) is that if someone marries a virgin and he has already a matron wife (with him), then he should stay with the virgin for seven days; and if someone marries a matron (and he has already a virgin wife with him) then he should stay with her for three days.

-The Prophet had an opinion on just about everything; from eye cleansers, to picking your teeth with a toothpick to the correct way to relieve and wipe yourself.
-It is not often, however, that he was not categorical about how something should be done.
+Muhammad had an opinion on just about everything, from eye cleansers and picking your teeth with a toothpick to the correct way to relieve and wipe yourself.
+Not often was he not categorical about how something should be done.